ojoilesanmi/naijahacks-semTorch/README.md

 Problem

 The unemployment rate in Nigeria is currently pegged at 23.
 1 % (NBS), the highest so far.
 Self-employment contributes to the highest employment rate in Nigeria.
 The unemployed shy away from entrepreneurship because of funds and equipment.
-Nigeria has high rate of talents but most of them are not accessible to international companies
+Nigeria has high rate of talents but most of them are not accessible to international companies.

 Proposed Solution
 Create a platform that connects budding entrepreneurs to established entrepreneurs that can borrow them equipment to use while they both benefits.
 Also, Nigeria talents are able to showcase their projects to a larger audience, thus placing Nigeria has a hub to talent search.